mhansen/ansible-trace/README.md

 ### Mitogen for Ansible

-Mitogen promises to speed up your Ansible playbooks with a persistent interpreter.
+[Mitogen](https://mitogen.networkgenomics.com/ansible_detailed.html) promises to speed up your Ansible playbooks with a persistent interpreter.
 They profile their runs for bandwidth an time by analysing network packet captures.

+You need to install from HEAD to support latest Ansible versions, because there hasn't been a tagged release since 2019.